faisalmemon/picoCTF-cache-me-output/README.md

 As we can see there are 8 mallocs of size 128, two frees, and another malloc of 128.
 The rest we are ignoring (probably file handling code, etc).

-Looking for documentation on tcache on the Internet does not turn up much apart from an in-depth analysis, [Azeria](https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/)
+Looking for documentation on tcache on the Internet does not turn up much apart from an in-depth analysis at [Azeria Labs Glibc Heap Free Bins](https://azeria-labs.com/heap-exploitation-part-2-glibc-heap-free-bins/)

 On the section for t-cache it says:
 > By default, each thread has 64 singly-linked tcache bins.
 Each bin contains a maximum of 7 same-size chunks ranging from 24 to 1032 bytes on 64-bit systems and 12 to 516 bytes on 32-bit systems.